4 AIRR-Seq

 Primorac et al. (2022)

-Fig 4.4: Cells of the immune system.
+Fig 4.5: Cells of the immune system showing a simplified lineage.

 Kavathas et al. (2019), Lewis & Blutt (2019)